nais/salsa/README.md

 Cosign expects the environment variable `COSIGN_EXPERIMENTAL=1` to be set.

-> Note: this is an experimental feature
+> Note: Cosign Keyless this is an experimental feature and is not recommended for production use.

-To publish signed artifacts to a Rekor transparency log and verify their existence in the log.

 ##### Example output from the workflow